epistemex/vdj-data/README.md

 - Import/Export:
     - (todo) Import Serato data from file tags
     - (todo) Export as Serato file tags
-- System utilities (Windows only for now):
+- System utilities (Windows only at the moment):
     - Get all drives with VDJ database on them
     - Check if VirtualDJ is running.
 - Backup, restore databases (as well as optionally settings, samples, plugins )